-MNA Disaster Response Training / Educating & Coaching How do we prepare our family for disaster?
+Training / Educating & Coaching

+How do we prepare our family for disaster?
 How can our church diaconate prepare our church family and physical plant in advance of a flood?
 Our church has some folks who have special needs and others who are residing in assisted living facilities, how can we best care for them in the event of a forced evacuation?
 Can you help our presbytery communicate more effectively when affected by a hurricane?
 Our church would like to put together a traveling disaster response team and serve on a disaster recovery worksite, but we don't know how to get involved?
 Can you help us pick out equipment?
 Our church is mostly older folks, or young couples, or business types, or college students - is there a way we can be involved?
 How can we pray more effectively for this vital ministry?

 All those are good questions.
-Our answers to those and many more questions have been framed by our experiences since 2004.
+Our answers to those and many more questions have been framed by our experiences over the last ten years.
 MNA has responded to every major disaster to strike the US and Canada during this timeframe including:

-- Hurricane Katrina the most destructive hurricane

-- The 2010 Haiti Earthquake worst ever in the western hemisphere

-- The 2011 SE Tornado Outbreak the largest tornado outbreak in the US

-- 2015 Great SC Flood

-- 2016 Historic LA Flood; Hurricane Matthew

-- 2017 Hurricane Harvey

-- 2018 Hurricanes Florence and Michael

-- 2018 Paradise CA Camp Fire the worst fire in CA history and greatest loss to PCA

-families with over 100 homes incinerated

-- 2019 Tropical Storm Imelda - 2020 Hurricane Laura and 2021 Hurricane Ida- tied as the strongest hurricanes to make landfall in the state of LA - 2021 Tornado Outbreak began in NE AK, before progressing into MI, IL, TN, and KY.
-The deadliest December tornado event in US history - 2022 Hurricane lan the deadliest hurricane to strike FL since 1935 - Many, many other disaster events including man-induced calamities, wildfires, floods and mudslides
+- · Hurricane Sandy the largest hurricane - Hurricane Katrina the most destructive hurricane - The 2010 Haiti Earthquake worst ever in the western hemisphere - The 2011 SE Tornado Outbreak the largest tornado outbreak in the US - · 2015 Great SC Flood - 2016 Historic LA Flood: Hurricane Matthew - 2017 Hurricane Harvey - 2018 Hurricanes Florence and Michael; Paradise CA Fire - 2019 Tropical Storm Imelda - 2020 Hurricane Laura the strongest hurricane to make landfall in the state of Louisiana - Many, many other disaster events including man-induced calamities, wildfires, floods and mudslides

 MNA Disaster Response Specialists are regional staff available to help your congregations prepare for the coming storms through Gospel-centered training events and coaching.
-Our staff members are assisted by more than 150 MNA Disaster Response Key Leaders who have demonstrated proficiencies in disaster response and have been serving with us for many years.
-Together we are available to resource you in preparedness and response in the following ways: - Introductory ministry presentations can be scheduled for individual churches or presbyteries. - Regional workshops facilitated by MNA Disaster Response staff and key leaders at the presbytery level can assist presbyteries as they develop and approve mutual aid agreements in advance of disaster events.
-Presbyteries that already have disaster response structures in place have proven to respond more effectively and recover sooner than presbyteries with no plan. - US/Canada wide training is conducted every other year at the Charles H Jones Family Disaster Response Training Center and Warehouse in Rome GA, centrally located between Atlanta, Birmingham and Chattanooga. - Coaching is available by telephone or in person most anytime by MNA Disaster Response Staff and/or key leaders. - Web-based resources are easily accessible and our toolbox is constantly growing.
+Our staff members are assisted by more than 100 MNA Disaster Response Key Leaders who have demonstrated proficiencies in disaster response and have been serving with us for many years.
+Together we are available to resource you in preparedness and response in the following ways:

+- Introductory ministry presentations can be scheduled for individual churches or presbyteries. - Regional workshops facilitated by MNA Disaster Response staff and key leaders at the presbytery level can assist presbyteries as they develop and approve mutual aid agreements in advance of disaster events.
+Presbyteries that already have disaster response structures in place have proven to respond more effectively and recover sooner than presbyteries with no plan. - US/Canada wide training is conducted every other year at our training center in Rome GA, centrally located between Atlanta, Birmingham and Chattanooga.
+This training campus includes permanent static disaster training scenario exercises, enhanced training aids, and warehouse capacity to pre-position large quantities of disaster-related supplies and equipment. - Coaching is available by telephone or in person most anytime by MNA Disaster Response Staff and/or key leaders. - Web-based resources are easily accessible and our toolbox is constantly growing.